B2B Sales Strategy27 min read

 2. Buying Signals (High Intent)

 Buying signals indicate someone is actively evaluating solutions.
-They haven't committed yet and they're gathering information.
+They have not committed yet and they are gathering information.
 These are the signals that traditional automation tools miss entirely because they require real-time monitoring, not list building.

 Examples on LinkedIn: